readthedocs/ethicalads.io/content/posts/2022-stopping-ad-fraud.md

 - We do some additional scrutiny on the clients viewing our ads.
-- Our vetting process for incoming publishers has become more formalized and got a few additional steps to ensure sites on our network are a good fit.
+- Our vetting process for incoming publishers has become more formalized and got a few additional steps to ensure sites on our network are real and on topic.
 - We now have a system that alerts us to significant changes in traffic (quantity or quality) to a publisher.
 - We have a live publisher KPIs dashboard that can show trends and key metrics for all our publishers at once.